 Using electrodes implanted around nerves in the residual part of each man's arm, scientists at Case Western Reserve University produced the perception of touch across the entire hand.
 Patients could tell the difference between smooth and ridged textures, and could pull a cherry from its stem between 77% and 100% of the time.

 Prosthetic hand recreates feeling of cotton bud touch - health - 08 October 2014 - New Scientist

-Dennis Aabo Sorensen, 36 of Denmark, is the first patient to try the hand, which used electrodes implanted into the nerves in his upper arm.
-During a 2013 clinical trial, which lasted 4 weeks, the hand let him distinguish the consistency and shape of objects, as well as how hard he was grasping them.
+Dennis Aabo Sorensen, of Denmark, was the first patient to try a hand that also used electrodes implanted into the nerves in his upper arm.
+During a four-week clinical trial in 2013, the hand let him distinguish the consistency and shape of objects, as well as how hard he was grasping them.

-The FDA on May 9 approved a prosthetic hand made by private New Hampshire company DEKA, which was founded by Segway creator Dean Kamen.
+The Food and Drug Administration on May 9 approved a prosthetic hand made by private New Hampshire company DEKA, which was founded by Segway creator Dean Kamen.
 The robotic prosthetic weighs and looks like an adult human hand, and is controlled by the user's thoughts.